 What is a Washington Auto Dealer Bond?

-Like nearly all other states, individuals or businesses selling or purchasing vehicles for a profit must have a valid license to do so in Washington.
-Auto dealers in Washington must also have a surety bond in order to maintain a license, known as a Washington auto dealer bond.
+Individuals or businesses selling or purchasing vehicles for a profit must have a valid license to do so in Washington.
+Auto dealers in Washington must also have a Washington auto dealer bond to maintain a license, which is a type of surety bond.

 An auto dealer bond is a form of surety bond that is designed to offer some protection to the public and the state.
-It helps ensure the auto dealer will fulfill its obligations under state law and operate in compliance with current regulations.
-If an auto dealer fails to do so, a claim can be made against a Washington auto dealer bond.
+It ensures the auto dealer will fulfill their obligations under state law and will operate in compliance with current regulations.
+If an auto dealer fails to do so, then a claim can be made against a Washington auto dealer bond.

 Washington Auto Dealer Bond Obligee Details

 The obligee for a Washington auto dealer bond is as follows: